ArmsTech/solutions/interviews/nginx/README.md

 Mind that this a task from the real world, so you can use any additional software you want.
 Think about corner cases (a lot of values, etc)

+## Feedback

+I was asked to continue the interview process by flying out to California.
+I chose not to.
+If anyone reading this would like to know why, feel free to reach out.